 - 1. Committees will elect a chair-elect and secretary from among their members annually. - 2.
 Committees will meet as necessary to conduct the business of the committee at a time and place announced to the campus. - 3.
 Committee chair-elect and secretaries will serve one-year terms. - 4.
 Committee secretaries will send two copies of committee minutes to the Library for the archives and will post them on the KSU Web for general examination. - 5.
 VOTING - a.
-To conduct the business of a committee a quorum must be present.
-A quorum is 1/2 of the total voting members. - b.
-Proxy voting will be allowed only by written statements from the absent committee member. - 6.
+A quorum must be present to conduct business.
+A quorum is 1/2 of the total voting members. b.
+Proxy voting from an absent committee member will only be allowed by written statements. - 6.
 The most recently published procedures in this section automatically supersede any prior governance procedures.

-15. Tenure and Promotion Oversight Committee - assigned to the Faculty Senate and advisory to the Provost
+Tenure and Promotion Oversight Committee - assigned to the Faculty Senate and advisory to the Provost

-The committee will review the Tenure and Promotion Guidelines as they have been implemented in the current year cycle, and refer to the entire faculty senate any changes it recommends be made to the Faculty Handbook based on this review.
+The committee will review the Tenure and Promotion Guidelines as they have been implemented in the current year cycle.
+Any recommended changes will be referred to the entire faculty senate.
+Approved changes will be included in the faculty handbook.

 Members of this committee will receive training in policies and procedures at the beginning of each academic year.
-The Faculty Ombuds will coordinate the training.
+The faculty ombuds will coordinate the training.

-- b.
-Membership

-- 1) TF

-- 7; chairs of college review committee from the previous year
+1) TF 7; chairs of college review committees from the previous year.

-16. Human Resource Advisory Committee - assigned to the University Council and advisory to the Vice President of Information Technology and Human Resources and Chief Information Officer b.
-Membership
+Human Resource Advisory Committee - assigned to the University Council and advisory to the Vice President for Operations